bluedata-katacoda/katacoda-scenarios/Spark_Scenarios/step5.md

 <br><br><b>spark-slave</b> file which is used for bringing up and down the spark slave service.
 <br>`cp ~/test/spark-slave ~/Spark/appconfig/spark`{{execute}}
 <br><br>
-To view the content of spark-slave  file.<br>Please execute the below command.
+To view the content of spark-slave  file Please execute the below command.
 <br>`cat ~/Spark/appconfig/spark/spark-slave`{{execute}}

 <b>Task 4: